InquisitiveAS/InquisitiveAS/README.md

 📫 How to reach me: arabhishek1091@gmail.com or ashinde@umich.edu

-⚡ Passion: Digital Fabrication,Computational Design,....Check this space out(More to come!)
+⚡ Passion:Digital Fabrication,Computational Design for CAD Modeling,....Check this space out(More to come!)

 🔬 Specializing:Check this space out(More to come!)